An interview with Picturepark Content Platform product manager Olivia Schütt

 We are also deploying the Content Platform in stages, so that customers have time to consider the new system, plan for it, and train employees.
 Customers won’t be forced onto the new system overnight.
 But we think that once they see all they’ll be able to do with the Content Platform, and they see how much easier it is to use, we think they’ll want to switch pretty soon.

-Next month, we’ll hear from Picturepark Technology Program manager, Stefan Seidl, about changes to the Picturepark API, and what new opportunities are available through the “API-first” approach.
+- Picturepark Technology Program manager, Stefan Seidl, discusses changes to the Picturepark API, and what new opportunities are available through the “API-first” approach.
+Read that interview now »